wp-plugins/hs-social-media-buttons/readme.txt

 = Features =

-- Social Media buttons like facebook, google plus, twitter etc.
+- Social Media buttons like facebook, google plus, twitter, linkedin, pinterest, youtube.
+- Now You can add "Mail to" and "Link to Your Website" icons.
 - Place it on left or right side of your site.
-- Select Differnt 'Effects' for Social Buttons.
+- Select Different 'Effects' for Social Buttons.
 - User can easily reach to your social media page.